LeeCampbell/IntroToRx/content/11_SchedulingAndThreading.md

 Notice that the notifications all happened on a different thread (with id 12) than the thread on which we invoked `Subscribe` (id 1).
 That's because the `TaskPoolScheduler`'s defining feature is that it invokes all work through the Task Parallel Library's (TPL) task pool.
 That's why we see a different thread id: the task pool doesn't own our application's main thread.
 In this case, it hasn't seen any need to spin up multiple threads.
 That's reasonable, there's just a single source here providing item one at a time.
 It's good that we didn't get more threads in this case—the thread pool is at its most efficient when a single thread processes work items sequentially, because it avoids context switching overheads, and since there's no actual scope for concurrent work here, we would gain nothing if it had created multiple threads in this case.

-There's one other very significant difference with this scheduler: notice that the call to `Subscribe` returned before _any_ of the notifications were made it through to our observer.
+There's one other very significant difference with this scheduler: notice that the call to `Subscribe` returned before _any_ of the notifications reached our observer.
 That's because this is the first scheduler we've looked at that will introduce real parallelism.
 The `ImmediateScheduler` and `CurrentThreadScheduler` will never spin up new threads by themselves, no matter how much the operators executing might want to perform concurrent operations.
 And although the `TaskPoolScheduler` determined that there's no need for it to create multiple threads, the one thread it did create is a different thread from the application's main thread, meaning that the main thread can continue to run in parallel with this subscription.
 Since `TaskPoolScheduler` isn't going to do any work on the thread that initiated the work, it can return as soon as it has queued the work up, enabling the `Subscribe` method to return immediately.

 What if we use the `TaskPoolScheduler` in the example with nested observables?
 This uses it just on the inner call to `Range`, so the outer one will still use the default `CurrentThreadScheduler`: